letoram/durden/README.md

   - [ ] Icon to "Tray"
   - [ ] Content/Scroll Integration
   - [ ] Popup Windows
+  - [ ] Move window to float/hidden that can be toggled to cursor position
+  - [ ] Zoom at Cursor
+  - [x] Inactivity / Focus Notification
   - [ ] Auto Suspend/Resume
     - [ ] Follow Focus
     - [ ] Follow Workspace